English and Music BA

 -

-This second-year module is aimed at students who have already taken Introduction to Linguistics at Level 1.
-In this course, we focus specifically on the first language acquisition of syntactic (and semantic) knowledge.
+This second-year module is aimed at students who have already taken Linguistic Theory in Level 1.
+In this course, we focus specifically on the first language acquisition of phonetic, phonological, and morpho-syntactic knowledge.
 Addressing both theoretical and methodological issues, the course explores the relationship between the logical problem of language acquisition -- how very young children manage to acquire quite abstract and subtle properties of their target grammars in the absence of clear positive evidence -- and the developmental problem of acquisition -- how children recover from systematic errors, and acquire subtle language-specific properties.
 We also explore the related tension between nativist vs. emergentist explanations for language acquisition and development.

 20 credits - Phonology